knpuniversity/symfony/knpu/ep6-security/encoding-user-password.md

 we talked about in our services course: it's a way to tell the system that your service should be used for some special purpose.
 Set the tag to `doctrine.event_subscriber`.

 The system is complete.
-Before creating or updating eny entities, Doctrine will call our listener.
+Before creating or updating any entities, Doctrine will call our listener.

 Let's update our fixtures to try it.